-Households living in UBV units which have been in HQS failed status beyond the established thresholds for repair will be issued a TBV and the unit will be removed from the HAP contract.
+Households living in UBV units which have been in HQS failed status beyond the established thresholds for repair will be required to move in accordance with 24.62 Transfers. issued a TBV and the unit will be removed from the HAP contract.